agiliq/building-api-django/docs/chapter1.rst

 Setup, Models and Admin
 =============================

 In this tutorial we will walk through a process of creating an API for a basic poll application.
-We will be using python 3.6.x, Django 2.0.x and Django Rest Framework 3.7.7 for creating API.
+We will be using Python 3.6.x, Django 2.0.x and Django Rest Framework 3.7.x for creating API.

 First things first, let's install the required modules within a virtual environment.